mozilla-services/autopush-rs/docs/src/architecture.md

 ## Storage Tables

-Autopush uses a key / value data storage system.
-It can either use AWS DynamoDB (legacy), Google Cloud Bigtable, or a specific combination of the two.
+Autopush uses Google Cloud Bigtable as a key / value data storage system.

 ### DynamoDB (legacy)

-For DynamoDB, Autopush used a single router and messages table.
+Previously, for DynamoDB, Autopush used a single router and messages table.
 On startup, Autopush created these tables.
 For more information on DynamoDB tables, see
 <http://docs.aws.amazon.com/amazondynamodb/latest/gettingstartedguide/Welcome.html>